dfoderick/bitshovel/README.md

 The name BitShovel comes from its utility as a low level tool.
 'Shoveling' is the term for scooping a message on one message bus and forwarding it onto another message bus.
 Sometimes the same action can be referred to as a bridge or an extender.

+## Getting Started
+There is a [Getting Started with BitShovel Tutorial](docs/getstarted.md) which also serves as an installation guide.

 ## Install using Docker Compose
 ```
 git clone https://github.com/dfoderick/bitshovel